Subscribe: Google Podcasts | Spotify | Stitcher | Email Updates

 According to Michael Brenner, “the reason most of the marketing that we do that stinks and doesn’t work is that some executive with a big ego asked us to do it.”

-What’s the bottom line?
-We need more empathy and caring for ourselves so that we can empathize more with our customers.
+We need more empathy and inside our companies so that we can empathize more with our customers.

 Michael: Again, I must give you credit.
 You were out in front of this empathy topic in marketing.